 • Bacteria

-The most common cause of UTIs is bacteria, particularly Escherichia coli (E. coli), which is commonly found in the gastrointestinal tract.
-When this bacteria gets into your urinary tract, it can cause an infection.
+The most common cause of UTIs is bacteria, particularly E. coli, which naturally resides in the gastrointestinal tract.
+When these bacteria enter the urinary tract, they can cause infections.

 • Poor Hygiene